How to Fix Minecraft Low FPS on High-End PC

 However, if you don’t have the proper skills or time then we recommend you download Driver Easy on your PC.
 It’s an advanced driver updater software for Windows 10, and Windows 11.

 When you download and install Driver Easy on your PC, run it.
 In a couple of seconds, it will present you with a list of outdated drivers.
-You need is to press the Update All button and this tool will automatically update your PC’s outdated drivers.
+You need to press the Update All button and this tool will automatically update your PC’s outdated drivers.

-4. Change in-game Settings to Boost FPS
+7. Change in-game Settings to Boost FPS

 Sometimes playing Minecraft with the wrong graphics setting also affects the FPS.
 Even if you have a high-end PC or laptop the low FPS problem will persist.